GraffitiProjectINDIGO/MATLABMedley/README.md

 # MATLABMedley
-A variety of MATLAB functions and scripts used within project INDIGO to pre-process data
+A variety of MATLAB functions and scripts used within project INDIGO to pre-process image, spectrometer and GNSS data.